lama010101/guess-history/ARCHITECTURE_AND_CODE_GUIDELINES.md

   - History locking now tracks the exact locked URL and restores it synchronously and with a queued follow-up to withstand rapid double back presses.
 The guard also synchronizes the locked URL when route segments change so the lock follows router-driven updates.
   - Lock releases automatically when the player is redirected out of the round (e.g., to `/results`) and cleans up the listener on unmount.
   - **Server contract**: `session_progress` rows are upserted via `upsertSessionProgress()` when a round completes so the guard knows the latest safe destination.
 - Confirming a navigation request explicitly clears the lock before performing the router transition, preventing the interceptor from immediately rewinding the user after they confirm.
 - Confirmation dialog copy defaults to "Leave Page?" to match browser terminology in the `beforeunload` prompt.
+- Confirmed exits set `leavingRef.current = true` before running the pending navigation so the `beforeunload` handler returns early, keeping the custom confirmation modal as the only prompt players see when leaving mid-round.

 ### GameRoundPage Hook Ordering (2025-10-25)